Hwlhwlxyz/hyper-auto-theme/README.md

 Light theme is solarized light, and dark theme is nord.

-Try turn webGLRenderer into false if selectionColor doesn't work.
+Try turning webGLRenderer into false if selectionColor doesn't work.

 https://github.com/vercel/hyper/issues/3632